We’re sorry your iPhone isn’t working as it should.

 Pack your iPhone using the included packaging materials

-- Place the protective packaging in the shipping box.
+- Place the bag in the shipping box.

 - Remove the top label from the shipping box.
 This is your receipt.
 Make sure the return shipping label remains on the box.